Moderocky/ByteSkript/README.md

             print "Sorry, we don't have any water. :("
 ```

+## Language Libraries

+Due to its fixed nature, the Skript language has always relied on third-party add-ons to add new syntax and functionality for specific areas.
+ByteSkript achieves this through libraries, which can register compile-time and run-time functionality.

+There are two provided syntax APIs, labelled `v1` and `v2`.
+Both are available and easily accessible, but may be suited to different tasks.

+### API v1
+The v1 syntax API offers complete control of syntax, including writing bytecode instructions, lookaheads, additions, etc.

+However, it also requires creating and individually registering (fairly complex) classes to add new syntax and language structures.

+### API v2
+The v2 syntax API allows adding very basic syntax, but the process is much quicker and cleaner.
+Syntax methods are given an annotation, and the class is registered to a library.

 ## Language Grammar

 ByteSkript comprises simple grammatical elements, using pre-designed variations called 'syntax' that make up a human-readable language.